byPixelTV/byPixelTV.github.io/README.md

 ## Type of change

-- [ y] Add new directory for a server
+- [] Add new directory for a server
 - [ ] Update directory of a server
 - [ ] Documentation Update